Frequently Asked Questions

 • Pregnancy

-• Asthma.
-Breathwork may still be possible, but you must bring your inhaler and let me know in advance
+• Asthma (breathwork may still be possible, but please bring your inhaler and let me know in advance)

 Psychological considerations